protoEvangelion/portfolio/src/notes/JavaScript/functional.md

 <article id="1">

-#### Note: A large part of this content has been distilled from [Kyle Simpson's online FP course](https://frontendmasters.com/courses/functional-javascript-v2/pure-functions-and-side-effects):
+#### Note: A large part of this content has been distilled from [Kyle Simpson's online FP course] unless otherwise noted(https://frontendmasters.com/courses/functional-javascript-v2/pure-functions-and-side-effects):

 ## Functional Programming